Counselling Is My Passion

 Hello!
 I’m Hanna

 Counselling is my passion.
-So it is a privilege to be alongside you while you grow your self-esteem and self-confidence, to support you in exploring, understanding and addressing your issues.
+It is a privilege to be alongside you while you grow your self-esteem and self-confidence, to support you in exploring, understanding and addressing your issues.

 Therapy is a relationship.
 I, therefore, want to share a bit more about me so that you can get a better idea of who I am.